TobikoData/sqlmesh/docs/concepts/models/overview.md

 ### gateway
 :   Specifies the gateway to use for the execution of this model.
 When not specified, the default gateway is used.

+### optimize
+:   Whether the model's SQL should be optimized.
+This attribute is `true` by default.
+Setting it to `false` causes SQLMesh to disable query canonicalization & simplification.
+This should be turned off only if the optimized query leads to errors such as surpassing text limit.

 ## Incremental Model Properties

 These properties can be specified in an incremental model's `kind` definition.